Define and Measure Risk - Graphite Connect

 Here are the types of risks that businesses may be exposed to:

-1. Core business risks – These are the inherent threats to the nature of the business, such as operational, financial, and strategic risks.
+These are the inherent threats to the nature of the business, such as operational, financial, and strategic risks.

-2. Regulatory risks – These risks arise due to non-compliance with industry laws and regulations.
+These risks arise due to non-compliance with industry laws and regulations.

-3. Industry-related risks – These risks arise due to factors such as economic conditions, market trends, and competition.
+These risks arise due to factors such as economic conditions, market trends, and competition.

-Measure Supplier Risk
+Measure and Place Threats into the Supplier Risk Matrix

 It’s essential to have a structured approach when creating a risk register.
 The risk register is a document that lists all identified risks, their probability of occurring, their potential impact, and measures taken to manage them.
 Each risk in the register needs an owner responsible for managing it (see the example below).